 Example New Lead Zap

-In this example, we will create a zap that sends leads into kvCORE from Twitter.
+In this example, we will create a Zap that sends leads into kvCORE from Twitter.

-For example, if you ran a newsletter campaign via a popular blog or landing page through mailchimp, you could add your new subscribers automatically to kvCORE.
-The process is almost exactly the same, apart from the names of some of the options in one program vs. another.
+Other programs can of course provide you with phone numbers or emails of those leads or contacts you want sent to kvCORE.
+For example, if you run a newsletter campaign via a popular blog or landing page through Mailchimp, you could add your new subscribers automatically to kvCORE.
+The process is almost the same, apart from the names of some of the options in one program vs. another.

-Step 1: Choose Twitter.
+Step 1: Choose Twitter

 First, select twitter under the trigger step:

-Step 2: Choose Trigger
+Step 2: Choose Trigger Event

 Step 3: Connect Twitter

-If you started with kvCORE as your trigger, you'll need your Zapier API key!
-It is found in your Lead Dropbox.
-Just look for the Zapier Key item, and click the copy button to copy it!
+If you started with kvCORE as your trigger, you'll need your Zapier API key.
+It can be found in your Lead Dropbox.
+Look for the ‘Zapier Key’ and select ‘Copy’

 Step 4: Choose Action!

-You can open the invite link in a new tab, and accept it, then return to the tab you are creating your zap in, and refresh the page.
+*If you cannot find kvCORE, you did not previously accept the invite link at the very beginning of this guide.
+If this is the case you can open the invite link in a new tab and accept it.
+Then return to the tab you are creating your Zap in, and refresh the page.

-Step 5: Connect kvCORE account.
+Step 5: Connect kvCORE account

-When you click on the 'Connect Your Account' button, a new window opens where you insert your API Key.
+After clicking ‘Sign in to kvCORE’ a new window opens where you insert your API Key.

-Click Save + Continue
+Click ‘Save’ + ‘Continue’

 Step 6: Connect Fields